 Pandemic will likely hurt Coca-Cola’s Q2 results

-Analysts hopeful about post-COVID-19 recovery
+Analysts hopeful about Coca-Cola's post-COVID-19 recovery

-Several analysts expect an improvement in Coca-Cola’s prospects when the COVID-19 situation gets addressed.
+Several analysts expect an improvement in Coca-Cola’s prospects when the COVID-19 pandemic gets addressed.
 The company has been focusing on better beverages to address consumers’ evolving needs.
 The company introduced several beverages with low or no-sugar options.
 So far, the company’s revamped Coca-Cola Zero Sugar drink has resonated well with consumers.